Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Results and Discussions

-In the \ce{[UO2Cl4]^{2-}} gas-phase PBE0 calculations, the ground state $\mathrm{R_{U-O}}$=\SI{1.758}{\angstrom} value is in a good agreement with \SI{1.766}{\angstrom} obtained with the CCSD(T) wave-function method, while $\mathrm{R_{U-Cl}}$=\SI{2.714}{\angstrom} comes out shorter than \SI{2.735}{\angstrom}.
+In the \ce{[UO2Cl4]^{2-}} gas-phase PBE0 calculations, the ground state \ce{U-O_{yl}} bond length of \SI{1.758}{\angstrom} is in a good agreement with \SI{1.766}{\angstrom} obtained with the CCSD(T) wave-function method, while the \ce{U-Cl} bond length of \SI{2.714}{\angstrom} is shorter than \SI{2.735}{\angstrom}.
 Moreover, the PBE0 geometries are in good accordance with the all-electron CAM-B3LYP results reported by Tecmer~{\etal}~\cite{doi:10.1021/jp3011266}.
-This gives us confidence in the ability of PBE0 to provide fairly accurate geometries of the uranium containing complexes.
-The inclusion of solvent effects on \ce{[UO2Cl4]^{2-}} does not significantly change the $\mathrm{R_{U-O}}$ distance as compared to the gas-phase calculations, but it shortens $\mathrm{R_{U-Cl}}$ as the solvent polarity increases.
+This gives us confidence in the ability of PBE0 to provide fairly accurate geometries of the uranium(VI)-containing complexes.
+The inclusion of solvent effects on \ce{[UO2Cl4]^{2-}} does not significantly change the \ce{U-O_{yl}} bond distance in comparison to the gas-phase calculations, but it shortens the \ce{U-Cl} bond length as the solvent polarity increases.
 Keeping in mind that we do not have strictly the same conditions as in the experiment, it is worth examining trends in both theoretical and experimental data.
-The comparison of the experimental crystal structure of \ce{Cs_2UO_2Cl_4}~\cite{watkin1991structure} with the structure of uranyl tetrachloride dianion in acetonitrile~\cite{doi:10.1021/ic051098r} shows that the $\mathrm{R_{U-O}}$ bond length is almost the same in both conditions, while $\mathrm{R_{U-Cl}}$ values are found to be longer in solution by about \SI{0.01}{\angstrom}.
+A comparison of the experimental crystal structure of \ce{Cs_2UO_2Cl_4}~\cite{watkin1991structure} with the structure of uranyl tetrachloride dianion in acetonitrile~\cite{doi:10.1021/ic051098r} shows that the \ce{U-O_{yl}} bond length is almost the same under both conditions, while \ce{U-Cl} values are found to be longer in solution by about \SI{0.01}{\angstrom}.